iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

 These cropped sensors are still very reliable and can result in great images that can print to a decent size.

 ‘Pretty’ photos are subjective – as all photography is.
-But with photography for beginners you’re looking for an image with interesting content, a good story all put together in an aesthetically pleasing way you’ll need to learn about composition.
+But if you’re looking for an image with interesting content, a good story all put together in an aesthetically pleasing way you’ll need to learn about composition.

 For example, landscape photographers place the sky in the top third, the main subject in the middle and the foreground at the bottom.

-It ensures the composition isn’t too sky heavy etc. The cross points where the lines intersect are called power points and these are great locators for where to position objects in the frame.
-Portrait photographers position people’s faces on these power points.
+The cross points where the lines intersect are called power points and these are great locators for where to position objects in the frame.

 It’s nearly impossible to take a photo without being able to include a leading line in some respects.
 It’s a line that draws the attention of the viewer to a specific object, area or vanishing point in the photo.